JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 Home tenant of that above app is `f8cdef31-a31e-4b4a-93e4-5f571e91255a` which is [Microsoft Service's Microsoft Entra tenant ID](https://learn.microsoft.com/en-us/troubleshoot/entra/entra-id/governance/verify-first-party-apps-sign-in#verify-a-first-party-microsoft-service-principal-through-powershell).

-Since we happen to have this setup in our _Contoso_ tenant, we can try to use that directly against our home tenant:
+Since we happen to have this setup ready in our _Contoso_ tenant, we can try to use that directly against our home tenant:

 ```powershell